-D. Drop Shift.
+- D. Compensatory time off shall be scheduled in accordance to the provisions of Appendix I. - E. Drop Shift.
 All work shifts in a work station with six (6) or less Troopers will contain one (1) "drop shift" and all work shifts in a work station with seven (7) or more Troopers will contain two (2) drop shifts, solely at the Employer's option.
 Troopers assigned to work the "drop shift" will fill in previously established work shifts of other Troopers.
-Troopers assigned to the "drop shift" shall not be subject to the twenty-one (21) day notice requirement of Section 3, "C".

-- E. Lunch Period.
+Troopers assigned to the "drop shift" shall not be subject to the twenty-one (21) day notice requirement of Section 3, "C". - F. Lunch Period.
 All Troopers, shall be granted a paid lunch period of not more than thirty (30) minutes during each work day.
 Such lunch period cannot be taken during the first hour or the last hour of the employees work day unless specifically authorized by the Employer.
-If an employee does not receive a lunch period because of operational requirements, such lunch period may not be taken during a subsequent work day. - F. Rest Periods.
+If an employee does not receive a lunch period because of operational requirements, such lunch period may not be taken during a subsequent work day.

+G. Rest Periods.
 All Troopers shall be granted one (1) fifteen (15) minute rest period during each one-half (1/2) shift.
 Rest periods during a single work day may be combined should the employee so desire.
 No rest period may be taken off during the first hour or the last hour of the employee's work shift unless specifically authorized by the Employer.
 If an employee does not receive a rest period because of operational requirements, such rest period may not be taken during a subsequent work day.

-The parties agree that the 2005-2007 contract language for the issue of Trooper's lunch and rest periods shall be interpreted in conjunction with Appendix K.
+The parties agree that the 2009-2011 contract language for the issue of Trooper's lunch and rest periods shall be interpreted in conjunction with Appendix G.